-- This is a style of proof favoured by scientists and mathematicians, as well as logicians and other philosophers, usually beginning with an assumption, the postulation of which leads either to a palpable absurdity (reductio ad absurdum) or an outright contradiction (reductio ad impossibilem). - When the absurdity or contradiction emerges, the result is that the original assumption must be rejected, and its negation accepted. - Reductio ad absurdum: Suppose everything which exists is material.
+- \ This is a style of proof favoured by scientists and mathematicians, as well as logicians and other philosophers, usually beginning with an assumption, the postulation of which leads either to a palpable absurdity (reductio ad absurdum) or an outright contradiction (reductio ad impossibilem). - \ When the absurdity or contradiction emerges, the result is that the original assumption must be rejected, and its negation accepted. - \ Reductio ad absurdum: Suppose everything which exists is material.
 If so, then everything which exists has both mass and weight.
 Shadows exist.
-So, it follows that shadows have have both mass and weight.
+So, it follows that shadows have have both mass weight.
 If shadows have weight, then scales will register an increase when shadows are cast upon them.
 That's absurd.
-So, it's not the case that everything which exists is material. - Reductio ad impossibilem: Suppose there is a lowest rational number n above zero.
+So, it's not the case that everything which exists is material. - \ Reductio ad impossibilem: Suppose there is a lowest rational number above zero n.
 Every rational number n can be divided by 2, yielding 1/2n, lower, then, than n.
 So, if there is a lowest rational number above zero, then there is a number above zero lower than n, namely 1/2n.
-So, if there is a lowest rational number above zero.
+So, if there is a lowest rational number above zero, it both is and is not the lowest rational number above zero.
 So, there is no such number.